couchbaselabs/jsonance/README.md

     what does "first time" / "last time" mean?

+      idea: treat the the vbId->seqNum pairs as a vector clock

-    do missing fields mean it's a different fingerprint? are brand new additional field(s) detected like inheritance relationship?  "contains-a" / has-a?
+    do missing fields mean it's a different fingerprint?

+    are brand new additional field(s) associated like inheritance relationship?

+      ABCD "contains-a" / has-a ABC?

 example analysis